dbwebb-se/mvc/example/phpmetrics/README.md

 composer validate
 ```

-If all seems okey you should be able to execute the tool like this.
+If all seems okay you should be able to execute the tool like this.

 ```
 composer phpmetrics